Parisa-S/Displaying-visual-stimuli-and-recording-audio/README.md

 This repository contains the custom codes and resources for building the audio stimuli used in the experiments reported in our article.
 The implementation is done in Python 3.5.2 and it deploys several functions from the package pydub 0.25.1.

-We used two main routines: (i) for displaying the image stimuli to the "speaker" and recording his voice and (ii) for post-processing the raw recordings to detect silent segments, unifiy them and create audio clips to be used in e-learnig experiments.
+We created two main routines: (i) for displaying the image stimuli to the "speaker" and recording his voice and (ii) for post-processing the raw recordings to detect silent segments, unifiy them and create audio clips to be used in e-learnig experiments.

 **Displaying image stimuli and recording speaker's voice**